roshan1902/DataStructures-Assignment1-Roshan_Dhakal/README.md

 - **Student ID**: C0916271

 ## Assignment Overview
-This repository contains solutions for Assignment 1 of CSD 4464.
-The assignment consists of five coding challenges inspired by "Indiana Jones and the Template of Infinite Recursions" lab.
-Each challenge implements a different data structure and demonstrates basic operations for storing and managing elements.
+The CSD 4464 Assignment 1 solutions are available in this repository.
+Five code problems comprise the assignment, which draws inspiration from the "Indiana Jones and the Template of Infinite Recursions" lab.
+Every challenge highlights fundamental processes for storing and managing items while implementing a distinct data structure.

 ## Challenges and Approaches
 1. **The Array Artifact (`ArtifactVault.java`)**:
    - Implements an array to store ancient artifacts.
-   - Methods include: adding an artifact, removing an artifact, linear search, and binary search.
+   - There are other techniques, such as binary search, linear search, and artefact addition and removal.

 2. **The Linked List Labyrinth (`LabyrinthPath.java`)**:
    - Uses a singly linked list to represent a path.